MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-fit-comfort-faq.md

 ## How can I adjust HoloLens to fit with my glasses?

-The device visor can slide in and out to accommodate eyewear.
-Grasp the device arms just behind the visor and pull forward gently to adjust it.
+To accommodate eyewear, you can tilt the visor.

 ## My arm gets tired when I use gestures.
 What can I do?

 When using gestures, there's no need to extend your arm out far from your body.
 Keep it closer to your side, where it's more comfortable and will get less tired.
-[Learn more about gestures](hololens2-basic-usage.md#the-hand-tracking-frame).
+You can also use hand rays to interact with holograms without raising your arms [Learn more about gestures and hand rays](hololens2-basic-usage.md#the-hand-tracking-frame).

 And be sure to try out [voice commands](hololens-cortana.md).